OpenClassrooms-Student-Center/alumnis/content/students/arthurarmand.md

 # image must be located in content/images/students
 # name should be the same as this file.
 Eg: celinemartinet.png
-image: images/students/arthurarmand.jpg
+image: arthurarmand.jpg

 # Change this to True when you do you pull request.
 public: True

 # You need to keep the exact same structure for each new project.
 projects:
-  - title: ARMANDArthurLinkelin
+  - title: Projet_1
     description: ARMAND-Compte-Linkedin
     # Create a new repository for your images.
 Name it the same as your nickname and profile picture.
     # Image must be here: content/students/yourrepo/project1.png